-We hereby consent to the use in this Registration Statement on Form S-1 of Sage Therapeutics, Inc. of our report dated March 28, 2014 relating to the financial statements of Sage Therapeutics, Inc., which appears in such Registration Statement.
+We hereby consent to the use in this Amendment No. 1 to the Registration Statement on Form S-1 of Sage Therapeutics, Inc. of our report dated March 28, 2014 relating to the financial statements of Sage Therapeutics, Inc., which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.